Picture this: You've been drilling armbars for months. Your guard retention is getting slick. You're ready for your first tournament.

 Safety issue: Higher belts need to know who they're rolling with.
 It affects intensity, technique selection, and teaching moments.

-Fit: Compression vs. Relaxed
+Fit: Compression Wins

 Why XMartial's Ranked Rash Guards Stand Out